transprime-research/piper/README.md

 - flip the array to make the keys become the values and vice versa
 - get the new keys
-- change (the keys now) values to to upper case
+- change (the keys now) values to upper case
 - take the exact item with `[0 => 'ADE']`

 ```php